Measles is a childhood infection caused by a virus. Once quite common, measles can now almost always be prevented with a vaccine.

 - A skin rash made up of large, flat blotches that often flow into one another

-The infection occurs in sequential stages over a period of two to three weeks.
+The infection occurs in stages over 2 to 3 weeks.

 Acute illness and rash.
-The rash consists of small red spots, some of which are slightly raised.
+The rash is made up of small red spots, some of which are slightly raised.
 Spots and bumps in tight clusters give the skin a splotchy red appearance.
-The face breaks out first, particularly behind the ears and along the hairline.
+The face breaks out first.

 When to see a doctor

-Call your doctor if you think you or your child may have been exposed to measles or if you or your child has a rash resembling measles.
-Review your family's immunization records with your doctor, especially before starting elementary school, before college and before international travel.
+Call your health care provider if you think you or your child may have been exposed to measles or if you or your child has a rash that looks like measles.

-You can contract the virus by putting your fingers in your mouth or nose or rubbing your eyes after touching the infected surface.
+The infectious droplets may also land on a surface, where they can live and spread for several hours.
+You can get the measles virus by putting your fingers in your mouth or nose or rubbing your eyes after touching the infected surface.

 Risk factors for measles include:

 - Having a vitamin A deficiency.
-If you don't have enough vitamin A in your diet, you're more likely to contract measles and to have more-severe symptoms.
+If you don't have enough vitamin A in your diet, you're more likely to have more-severe symptoms and complications of measles.